 Failure to comply with compliance guidelines which are described herein.

+If a lien is filed, no funds will be disbursed until the lien release is obtained and provided to OHFA.
+Depending on the lien severity, OHFA may consider this an event of default and call the note.

 Funded Applications and supplemental information are incorporated and made a part of the loan agreements.
-As such, they will be used to monitor Development Activities, implementation schedules, and performance.
+As such, they will be used to monitor development activities, implementation schedules, and performance.
 Requests for consideration of modifications and extensions must be made in writing prior to any changes and/or modifications.
 OHFA reserves the right to reject the request for consideration.
 Modifications and extensions may be considered only in extreme cases, and may be denied.
 Each circumstance will be examined on an individual basis, allowing staff to consider unforeseen events that would justify request for consideration.

 OHTF Compliance Monitoring